zachhollow/python-rss-script/README.md

-To do: create a constructor and group each method within a class
+To do: nothing---this will have to be written in statically typed language